 by Staff Writer

-Making your television the focal point also puts your entertainment center in the spotlight.
+Making your television the focal point of your living room also puts your entertainment center in the spotlight.
 An entertainment center is more than just a place to store your TV.
-The right kind of entertainment center or TV stand is an excellent addition to your home's decor.
+The right one is an accent to your home's decor.
 There are many options to choose from, so taking the time to think about logistics will ensure that you pick the right entertainment center for your home.
-Below are some handy tips on buying an entertainment center.

 Think about what your entertainment center will hold.
 Any style of entertainment center or TV stand will work if you're just planning to set a TV and DVD player on it.
 However, if you need room for a game system, surround-sound stereo and media storage, you will want to get a large entertainment center with lots of space, shelving and storage cabinets.